Pear Walnut Raw Crackers with Raw Pear Fig Compote

 - 1 pear

-- 12 dried figs, stem cut off and cut in half
+- 12 dried figs, stems cut in half

 *You can buy raw oats and raw oat flour at Sunrise Flour Mill.
 Optionally, I soaked raw, organic oat groats over-night, dehydrated them and ground them into oat flour with a flour mill.
 I also made my own flaked oats with a flaker.
 Both can be purchased through Sunrise Flour Mills.